 Your alligator, (I mean dog) needs what nature designed for it, a balanced trainer – you.
 Not some slavering Cruella de Vil and not some sugar and spice everything nice, unicorn riding person with a treat pouch.
 You’ll find a good balanced trainer will show you how to be a lot more subtle then your pup’s mom would be.
 She probably had eight kids after all.

-You really don’t need this explained, you’re raising a child but maybe you’ve found an all positive way of doing that and if so the country awaits your secret.
+You really don’t need this explained, you’re raising a child but maybe you’ve found an ‘All Positive/Force-Free’ way of doing that and if so the country awaits your secret.